 - Pour into half-pint or pint jars.
 Let cool and store in the refrigerator.

 Note: If the mixture is too thick, add a small amount of juice; if too thin, mix a little more Clear-Jel with a small amount of cold juice or water and add to the mixture.
 Bring to a boil.
-Then spread will thicken as it cooks. you can gauge the thickness as the fruit spread is cooking.
+Spread will thicken as it cooks.
+You can gauge the thickness as the fruit spread is cooking.

 - 1 1/2 teaspoon unflavored gelatin

 - 1 1/2 tablespoon cold water